4zwazo/x-days-of-devops/log.md

 ---

-### Day 3 - Foundational & Compute Service<h2>
+### Day 3 - Foundational & Compute Service

 #### November 9, 2020

-**Focus**: No better way to start with AWS than EC2.
-Today the learning focuses on EC2 basics and some of the main features it offers.
+**Focus**: Today the learning focuses on EC2 basics and understanding some of the main features it offers.
 It also touches on storage, auto scaling and load balancing.

 **Progress**: